adam-a-i/JoyBox/README.md

 # JoyBox

 JoyBox is a delightful platform designed to help you create and share personalized gift wish lists.
-Each user gets a unique link to their wish list.
+Each user gets a unique link to their JoyBox.
 Friends can reserve gifts with a simple click, ensuring that no one duplicates their selections.

 ## Features

-- **Personalized Wish Lists**: Create and customize your own gift wish list.
+- **Personalized Wish Lists**: Create and customize your own JoyBox.
-- **Unique Links**: Each user receives a unique link to share their wish list.
+- **Unique Links**: Each user receives a unique link to share their JoyBox.
 - **Gift Reservation**: Friends can reserve gifts to avoid duplicates.

 ### Home Page